oscar33213/PROYECTOS_PERSONALES/READMEENGLISH.md

 ## Repository Structure

 - `README.md`: This file, containing the general description of the repository and links to individual projects.
+- `READMEENGLISH.md`: This file, containing the general description of the repository and links to individual projects in English
 - `/PYTHON`: Directory containing all the Python projects.
 - `/PYTHON/imagenes`: Directory containing all images.
 - `/PYTHON/pdfs`: Directory containing the PDFs generated when merging.
 - `/PYTHON/qr`: Directory containing the generated QR codes.
+- `/JS-TS`: Directory containing all the JavaScript & TypeScript projects

 ## How to Use This Repository